qgis/QGIS-Documentation/source/user_manual/plugins/plugins_oracle_raster.rst

 .. _Figure_oracle_raster_2:

+.. only:: html

+   **Figure Oracle Raster 2:**

 .. figure:: /static/user_manual/plugins/oracle_select_dialog.png
    :align: center
    :width: 30em

-   Figure Oracle Raster 2: Select Oracle GeoRaster dialog
+   Select Oracle GeoRaster dialog

 The Selection data entry can also be used to enter a Where clause at the end of